Monday, February 6, 2012

 Well folks, this is difficult.

-I've been racking my brain trying to think of a way to introduce this topic in a way that doesn't completely destroy my dignity and leave me looking like the world's biggest milquetoast.
+I've been wracking my brain trying to think of a way to introduce this topic in a way that doesn't completely destroy my dignity and leave me looking like the world's biggest milquetoast.
 I can't seem to come up with any way, other than to tell the truth and hope you won't hold it against me too much.

 I don't like mice.